leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 Did you notice that nothing else had to change?
 We are still passing a `BasePlate` and `FixtureObject` to our `FixtureMaker` constructor.
 At this point in time, the `FixtureMaker` doesn't have to know that we added something.

 Now, we don't really know where the `Mesh` we passed is oriented in space.
-So, it's a good idea to position it in the middle and make sure it sits at a specifed height above the build plate.
+So, it's a good idea to position it in the middle and make sure it sits at a specified height above the build plate.
 Let's also define that the build plate's top is at Z zero.

 So, let's add a parameter to our `FixtureObject` that defines the distance above the build plate in millimeters.